metskem/dhmb/README.md

-usernamedelete - <username> - delete a username silence - <monname> - silence a monitor (keep monitoring, but no alerts) unsilence - <monname> - unsilence a monitor (revert the silence) chart - <monname> - create a response time chart for monname
+usernamedelete - <username> - delete a username silence - <monname> - silence a monitor (keep monitoring, but no alerts) unsilence - <monname> - unsilence a monitor (revert the silence)
 ```

 ## Configuration